DoronF3/School-Projects/Introduction to AI/README.md

 # Introduction to AI projects

 This directory contains a collection of exercises related to introduction to AI course projects.
-Each exercise focuses on different concepts and challenges in the field of operating systems.
+Each exercise focuses on different concepts and challenges in the field of AI.

 ## Project 1: Search